linnhtetwin/pet_shop_eth_tutorial/README.md

 To test the demo dapp
 Pet Shop Tutorial is the best and basic demo dapp for beginners

-To initialize
+To initialize the project, you need to install the required node_modules, please type `npm install` in termainal of your project folder.
-# npm install
+> npm install

-To run
+To run the app, you need to type `npm run dev` but here we use `dev` because this app is still in development state.
-# npm run dev
+> npm run dev

-# your first dapp is now opened.
+**your first dapp is now opened.**